Table of Contents:

 Is Ketamine physically addictive?

 Ketamine is generally not considered to be physically addictive in the same way as substances like opioids or alcohol.
 However, it can lead to psychological dependence in some users.
-While physical dependence involves the body adapting to a drug and experiencing withdrawal symptoms when use stops, psychological dependence involves craving the drug and prioritizing its use over other activities.
+While physical dependence involves the body adapting to a drug and experiencing withdrawal symptoms when use stops, psychological dependence involves craving the drug and prioritising its use over other activities.

 You can listen to how Ketamine destroyed this young persons life on our Altered Attitudes podcast.